Vinmonopolet: Special shops

 Initially, two Vinmonopolet outlets were launched in 2005–06 as "special stores" category A, located in Oslo (Briskeby, relocated to Vika in March 2010) and Bergen (Valkendorfsgaten), and a branch of smaller category B stores in were added during 2012–13 in Oslo west, Sandnes, Hamar, Sandefjord and Trondheim.
 In February 2014 the Bergen Valkendorfsgaten store was adjusted to category B on a par with the other five limited special stores, leaving Oslo Vika the sole category A special store, and the sale of fine wine and beer in Sandnes was divided between two outlets, Sentrum and Kvadrat.
 In January 2015 the flagship specialty store moved its location from Vika to Aker Brygge.

 The special stores arrange major launches of new products on six occasions annually, to supplement a special selection (of approximately 750 products at category A level) that is not available in the ordinary product list, of wines, fortified wines or beers, described to be "either innovative, of limited availability or of an exceptionally high quality".
 Each launch carries a theme, and while there may be changes from year to year, regular fixtures are the launch of wines from Bordeaux in December, wines from Burgundy in February, wines from Germany in April, Champagne and Chablis in May, and beer and U.S. wines in October.
 Smaller groups of products that fall outside the launch themes may appear at any other time during the year.
 As with all wine purchases in the normal outlets, Vinmonopolet guarantees the provenance of these uncommon wines, and the customer retains the regular right to return faulty wine for the money back within five years of purchase.

 Though the available quantities of the special release wines can be very limited, some wines so sparse they entail minimal purchasing quotas in order to reach a wider public, prices may be as low as ⅓ or ¼ of world market value.
-As a result of considerable enthusiasm surrounding these product launches, the trends of customer behaviour has come under criticism for sinking to an uncivilised level.
+As a result of considerable enthusiasm surrounding these product launches, customer behaviour has come under criticism for sinking to an uncivilised level.

 Vinmonopolet is not established on Svalbard.
 Instead the government can license private alcohol shops, of which there is only one, "Nordpolet" in Longyearbyen.
 In addition mining companies can sell alcohol to employees.
 There are monthly sales quotas on Svalbard.
 The taxes and therefore prices are much lower on Svalbard than mainland Norway.